All4ce/Answer-BOT/README.md

 Criei para meus amigos terem acesso ao chatgpt de forma bem pratica e divertida!

 Para usar o bot utilize o prefixo <!r> seguido da sua mensagem.

+ENGLISH VERSION:

+A BOT created to interact with the Discord API and the OPENAI API.

+You must edit the .env file for your Discord TOKEN and OPENAI Token.
+After that, just run the file <run.py>.

+The app is public so you can improve using Discord's Application Commands.
+I created it for my friends to have access to chatgpt in a very practical and fun way!

+To use the bot use the prefix <!r> followed by your message.